lorainelab/integrated-genome-browser/README.txt

 IGB is Copyright (c) 2000-2007 Affymetrix, Inc.

-Research and development of IGB was supported in part by NIH grant R01HG003040.
+Research and development of IGB was supported in part by NIH grant R01HG003040 (PI Gregg Helt) and NSF grant 0820371 (PI Ann Loraine).

 GenoViz is hosted on SourceForge.net at http://sourceforge.net/projects/genoviz